KadaXuanwu/LobbyRelay/README.md

 At this point, you should be able to build the game and join the same lobby on multiple clients.

+The 'Game' scene just serves as an example and can be replaced by your game scene/s.
 The script Database.cs contains some useful variables like MaxPlayers, CurrentPlayerCount, ClientIds, InGame, etc., which will also get updated accordingly.

 Have fun!